 Chain¶

-child actually fire when the parent did?
+expected child actually fire when the parent did.

 Each chain row has: